ttsunion/Deep-Expression/README.md

 python train.py

 # Progress
-It's works!!!
-But, some noise still exist, and I'm try my best to improve the performance of Deep-Express.
+It works well!!!
+However, some noises still exist, and I'm try my best to improve the performance of Deep-Express.
+This project is under revisement.

 # Meanings of this project
 1. First time to use DNN-based model to synthesis speech